AsymptoticEpiphany/cpp_examples/README.md

 # C++ Example Code
+This project currently has an example of Multi Producer Multi Consumer queue.
-This project currently prints the elements of a tuple nicely and includes Google Test.
+It also has a utility function that prints the elements of a tuple nicely and includes Google Test.
 Continuous Integration (CI) is set up using GitHub Actions.
-It also has an example of Multi Producer Multi Consumer queue.

 ## Build and Run with Make